dune73/katacoda-scenarios/tutorial-1/step2.md

-## Step 2 - Meeting the requirements for apr and apr-util

 Since the release of version 2.4, the Apache web server comes without two important libraries that used to be part of the distribution.
 We now have to install `apr` and `apr-util` ourselves before being able to compile Apache. `apr` is the Apache Portable Runtime library.
 It adds additional features to the normal set of C libraries typically needed by server software.
 They include features for managing hash tables and arrays.
 These libraries aren’t used by the Apache web server alone, but also by other Apache Software Foundation projects, which is why they were removed from Apache’s source code.
 Like `apr`, `apr-util` is part of the Portable Runtime libraries supplemented by `apr-util`.

 Let’s start with apr and download the package.